Multidimensional $\Lambda$-Wright-Fisher processes with general frequency-dependent selection: Proofs

 \textbf{RPS or food web case}: For $ i \in E$,

 \textbf{Negative frequency-dependent selection}: Recall that when the distribution of $K_v$ is concentrated on $\{1,3\}$, we get

 As

 the assumptions of Proposition \ref{pro_succ_ext} are satisfied.
 If $K_v=p \notin \{1,3\}$, for a parent of type $i$ to be chosen, a potential parent of type $i$ has to be present.
-This ensures that $\mu_i(x)$ can be written $x_i \tilde{s}_i(x)$ with $\tilde{s}$ bounded.
-Moreover, if we exclude the case when there are only parents of type $i$ (which contributes with a term $\rho_Nx_i(x_i^{p-1}-1)$ in $\mu_i$), we get terms of the form (for $u <p$)
+This ensures that $\mu_i(x)$ can be written as $x_i \tilde{s}_i(x)$ with $\tilde{s}$ bounded.
+Moreover, if we exclude the case when there are only parents of type $i$, which contributes with a term $\rho_Nx_i(x_i^{p-1}-1)$ in $\mu_i$, we need to choose $u<p$ parents of type $i$, which occurs with probability $x_i^u$, and $p-u$ parents with a type different from $i$, which occurs with probability $(1-x_i)^{p-u}$.
+We thus obtain a finite sum of terms smaller than